roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-overview.md

 ## Next steps

 [Building a simple model-driven app](build-first-model-driven-app.md) is a great way to start.
 You may wish to [Create a solution](../../maker/data-platform/create-solution) before you do so.

+To go deeper into creating model-driven apps see [Steps to building a model-driven app](app-building-steps.md).

 If you are new to Power Apps, and want to learn about how to convert your ideas into a fully working solution using Power Apps, start with [Planning a Power Apps project](../../guidance/planning/introduction.md).